On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Introduction

 From the point of view of statistical physics these cost functions are often equivalent to the Hamiltonian of a \emph{disordered spin glass}, and the core hardness mechanism comes from the inability of the system to efficiently escape local minima by flipping small numbers of spins at each step~\cite{garey1974some,ullman1975np,grest1986cooling,crescenzi1995compendium,hochba1997approximation,monasson1998optimization,woeginger2003exact,bapst2013quantum,hillar2013most,venturelli2015quantum,bellitti2021entropic,jones2022random}.
 In the hardest problems--and often, even, in the typical case--the time to find the solution grows exponentially for all known classical and quantum methods.
 Remarkably, these problems are not only hard to solve, but also hard to approximate, where approximation is defined as finding any configuration within a defined fraction of the global optimum~\cite{arora2009computational}.
 And while a host of clever algorithms have been proposed over the years to attack these problems, supplemented by rapid growth in computing power since the invention of integrated circuits, the exponential worst-case difficulty scaling remains, and is believed (in the as yet unproven statement that ${\rm P \neq NP}$) by most computer scientists to be a fundamental and insurmountable fact of our reality, at least for classical computers.

 To make further progress, a host of heuristic quantum algorithms have been developed, such as analog quantum annealing~\cite{finnila1994quantum,kadowakinishimori1998,das2008colloquium,johnson2011quantum,boixo2014evidence,hauke2019perspectives,king2023quantum}, and its closed system and digital cousins, adiabatic quantum computing (AQC)~\cite{farhigoldstone2000,albashlidar2017} and quantum approximate optimization algorithms (QAOAs)~\cite{farhi2014quantum}.
-In all of these methods the spin glass problem Hamiltonian (diagonal in the computational $z$ basis) is combined with a transverse field term (typically, a uniform field along $x$), which allows the system to escape from local minima by multiqubit tunneling, a collective process where large clusters of qubits all change configuration simultaneously to tunnel from one minimum to another \cite{grattan2023exponential}.
-In some artificial problem instances this process has been shown to produce exponential speedups compared to classical simulated annealing, with polynomial speedups observed in experiment for short-ranged graphs~\cite{albash2018demonstration,king2018observation,ebadi2022quantum,king2023quantum}.
+In all of these methods the spin glass problem Hamiltonian (diagonal in the computational $z$ basis) is combined with a transverse field term (typically, but not exclusively, a uniform field along $x$), which allows the system to escape from local minima through collective quantum fluctuations.
+In many cases this takes the form of multiqubit tunneling, a collective process where large clusters of qubits all change configuration simultaneously to tunnel from one minimum to another \cite{grattan2023exponential}.
+In some artificial problem instances these processes have been shown to produce exponential speedups compared to classical simulated annealing, with polynomial speedups observed in experiment for short-ranged graphs~\cite{albash2018demonstration,king2018observation,ebadi2022quantum,king2023quantum,bauza2024scaling}.
 However, generally applicable beyond-quadratic speedups for NP optimization problems have not been realized, and given the present noisy state of quantum hardware and the projected severe overhead of error correction~\cite{babbush2021focus}, this degree of speedup is insufficient for practical advantage over classical machines.